How to Move the Taskbar in Windows 11

 1. Click anywhere on your desktop, then select “View.”

-2. From the “View” menu, select the size you want, and it will be applied immediately.
+2. Select the size from the “View” menu, which will be applied immediately.

 How do I pin an icon to the taskbar?